Torker: The Frame That Built Two Sports

 Built From Airplane Parts

-Before there was a company called Torker, there was a kid named Doug Johnson who wanted a better BMX frame.
-His father John had spent his career as an experimental airplane test pilot for the FAA — a man who understood chromoly tubing and fabrication at a level almost no one in Southern California could match.
-When Doug lined up at the Lincoln Avenue track in Anaheim and looked at what everyone else was racing, John built the first prototype himself from aircraft-grade tubing salvaged from a small airplane fuselage.
+Before Torker was Torker, there was a kid named Doug Johnson who wanted a better frame to race.
+His dad John had spent his whole career as an experimental airplane test pilot for the FAA.
+The man knew chromoly tubing and how to build with it at a level almost nobody in Southern California could touch.
+So when Doug rolled up to the Lincoln Avenue track in Anaheim and took a look at what the other kids were riding, John just built him a prototype himself — out of aircraft-grade tubing he pulled from a small airplane fuselage.

-The company started in 1975 as Texon.
-Steve Johnson — Doug's older brother — stepped in, renamed it Johnson Engineering, then settled on a name pulled from the word torque: Torker.
-Their mother Doris was the bookkeeper.
-Doug eventually ran a sister brand called MAX, which launched in 1980.
-From the first day it had a name, Torker was a family operation built by people who had been inside BMX from the beginning.
+It started in 1975 as Texon.
+Then Doug's older brother Steve stepped in, called it Johnson Engineering for a while, and finally landed on a name he pulled straight out of the word torque: Torker.
+Their mom Doris kept the books.
+Doug went on to run a sister brand called Max, which launched in 1980.
+From the very first day it had a name on it, Torker was a family shop, run by people who'd been inside BMX since the start.

-The first ad appeared in BMX Weekly in December 1976.
-The frame behind the ad: the Torker MX, a large Pro-size frame with a twin top tube design unlike anything else on any track in America.
-Forward-facing dropouts in the earliest version, switched to rear-facing in May 1978.
-Available in mild steel and chromoly.
+The first ad ran in BMX Weekly in December 1976.
+The bike in it was the Torker MX — a big Pro-size frame with a twin top tube that didn't look like one single other thing on any track in the country.
+The earliest ones had forward-facing dropouts; that switched to rear-facing in May 1978.
+Mild steel or chromoly, your call.
 Twenty-inch top tube.
-A bike that looked serious because it was.
+It looked like a serious piece of equipment because that's exactly what it was.

 The LP and the Shape That Changed Everything

-In May 1978, Torker introduced the LP — Low Profile.
-Where the MX was built for Pro-class racers with room to spare, the LP was refined geometry for smaller and expert racers: an 18.5-inch top tube, lower stand-over height, a frame that responded faster in corners and on berms.
-The LP would become one of the most copied geometry templates in BMX history.
+May 1978, Torker brought out the LP — Low Profile.
+The MX was built big, for Pro guys who wanted room.
+The LP went the other direction: tighter geometry for the smaller and expert racers, an 18.5-inch top tube, lower stand-over, a frame that snapped through corners and bit into the berms faster.
+That shape ended up being one of the most copied geometries in the whole sport.

-The LP Long came shortly after — same concept, 19.5-inch top tube, a longer front end that 6-foot-3 factory rider Doug Olson helped develop through his own custom requests.
-His work on extended front-end dimensions fed directly into the 280X frame that came later.
+The LP Long showed up not long after.
+Same idea, 19.5-inch top tube, longer up front — and 6-foot-3 factory rider Doug Olson helped dial it in through his own custom requests.
+That work on stretched front-end numbers fed right into the 280X that came later.

-By 1979, Torker had produced complete bikes — the TorkFlyte (Expert class), MaxFlyte (Pro class), and eventually the TrashFlyte — and introduced an Eddy King Replica model, a Low Profile with European bottom bracket built to spec for their first signature rider.
-In 1981 came the 26-inch chromoly cruiser.
-In 1982, the 24-inch.
+By 1979 Torker was building complete bikes — the TorkFlyte for Expert class, the MaxFlyte for Pro, and eventually the TrashFlyte — and rolled out an Eddy King Replica, a Low Profile with a European bottom bracket built to spec for their first signature rider.
+1981 brought the 26-inch chromoly cruiser.
+1982, the 24-inch.
 The 340 complete cruiser.
 The 280 and 280X.
-Torker was building bikes for every class, every size, every level of racer.
+Every class, every size, every level of racer — Torker had a frame for it.

-The serial number system told you exactly what you had: M for mild steel LP, E for European bottom bracket, O for LP Long, C for cruiser, R for Mini, P for Pro-X. After late 1979, serial numbers moved from the bottom bracket to the right rear inner dropout.
-Collectors still use these codes today to date and identify original examples.
+The serial number told you exactly what you were holding.
+M for mild steel LP, E for European bottom bracket, O for LP Long, C for cruiser, R for Mini, P for Pro-X. After late 1979 the numbers moved off the bottom bracket and onto the right rear inner dropout.
+Collectors still use those codes today to date an original and prove it's the real thing.

 The #1 Team in America

-The first proof came in 1977, when Kevin McNeal — Torker's first big-name factory rider — won the California State Championship and the NBA/Mongoose Grand Nationals riding the original MX Big Bike.
-Yellow and black on top at the biggest race of the year.
-The program was barely a year old.
+First proof came in 1977.
+Kevin McNeal — Torker's first real factory name — won the California State Championship and the NBA/Mongoose Grand Nationals on the original MX Big Bike.
+Yellow and black sitting on top of the biggest race of the year.
+And the program was barely twelve months old.

-The golden era ran from 1978 to 1982.
-Eddy King joined the factory team in Fall 1978.
-He won two #1 number plates on Torker, became the first rider in the brand's history to get a signature frame — the LP Eddy King Replica, a model he had direct input on for top tube length and head tube angle — and landed the cover of Bicycle Motocross Action in June 1980 with a five-page pictorial inside.
-He was inducted into the ABA BMX Hall of Fame in 1989.
-When he left for Diamondback in October 1980, the program didn't skip a beat.
+The golden run went 1978 to 1982.
+Eddy King came onto the factory team in the fall of 1978.
+He won two #1 plates on a Torker, became the first rider the brand ever gave a signature frame — the LP Eddy King Replica, which he had a direct hand in on top tube length and head tube angle — and landed the cover of Bicycle Motocross Action in June 1980, with a five-page spread inside.
+ABA BMX Hall of Fame, 1989.
+When he left for Diamondback in October 1980, the team didn't miss a step.

-The official 1979 team photo — Eddy King, his younger brother Mike King, Doug Olson, Mike Aguilera, Jason Jensen, Doug Davis, and Steve Johnson — became one of the most reproduced images in old-school BMX.
-The headline that ran with it: Torker Factory Team Was #1 in America.
-The race results from that year backed it up.
+The official 1979 team photo — Eddy King, his kid brother Mike King, Doug Olson, Mike Aguilera, Jason Jensen, Doug Davis, and Steve Johnson — turned into one of the most reproduced shots in all of old-school BMX.
+The line that ran with it: Torker Factory Team Was #1 in America.
+The results that year said it wasn't bragging.

-Jason "Juicy Jaws" Jensen joined as a nine-year-old mini rider.
-His copper and black mini Torker appeared on the cover of Bicycle Motocross Action.
-Mike Aguilera was 13 when he got his factory ride; he toured the country on the Torker program, and decades later described it as a dream at that age.
-The 1980 team feature in BMX Plus! ran 12 pages.
+Jason "Juicy Jaws" Jensen came on as a nine-year-old mini rider.
+His copper and black mini Torker made the cover of Bicycle Motocross Action.
+Mike Aguilera was 13 when he got his factory ride.
+He toured the country on the program, and years later called it a dream come true at that age.
+The 1980 team feature in BMX Plus! went twelve pages.

 The Barbarian

-Miller's game was the cruiser classes.
-He first raced Torker's 26-inch cruiser in April 1981 and won immediately.
-He dominated Pro Cruiser racing for the next two years, added the 24-inch class in 1982, and appeared on the cover of Bicycle Motocross Action in February 1983.
-He left for Kuwahara in January 1983 — and went on to win the IBMXF BMX World Championship in Slagharen, Holland.
+Miller's thing was the cruiser classes.
+He first threw a leg over Torker's 26-inch cruiser in April 1981 and won right out of the gate.
+He owned Pro Cruiser racing for the next two years, picked up the 24-inch class in 1982, and made the cover of Bicycle Motocross Action in February 1983.
+He left for Kuwahara in January 1983 — and then went and won the IBMXF BMX World Championship in Slagharen, Holland.

 The Frame That Started Freestyle

-In 1978, two people at BMX Action magazine — artist Bob Haro and test rider R.L.
-Osborn — started doing trick riding on their BMX bikes after hours.
-Their first public performance was at the ABA Winternationals in February 1980.
-The moves they were developing — spinning, hopping, lifting front wheels, working ramps and parking lots — became the vocabulary of an entirely new sport.
-The frames under them were Torkers.
+Back in 1978, two guys at BMX Action magazine — artist Bob Haro and test rider R.L.
+Osborn — started messing around doing tricks on their bikes after work.
+First time they did it in public was the ABA Winternationals in February 1980.
+Spinning, hopping, lifting the front end, working ramps and empty parking lots — what they were figuring out became the whole language of a brand-new sport.
+And the frames under them were Torkers.

-By 1982, Bob Haro's profile in BMX had grown large enough that a dedicated freestyle frame made commercial sense for the first time.
-He went to Torker.
-The Fullerton factory built the Haro Freestyler — the world's first purpose-built freestyle BMX frame — with serial numbers ending in "F." Collectors identify the 1982 Torker-made examples as the most historically significant of all Haro Freestylers.
-When manufacturing moved to a factory in Taiwan in late 1983, the character of the frame changed.
+By 1982 Bob Haro had gotten big enough in BMX that, for the first time, a dedicated freestyle frame actually made sense as a product.
+He took it to Torker.
+The Fullerton factory built the Haro Freestyler — the first purpose-built freestyle frame in the world — with serial numbers ending in "F." Collectors call those 1982 Torker-made ones the most important Haro Freestylers there are.
+Once production moved to a factory in Taiwan late in 1983, the frame wasn't the same animal anymore.

-Eddie Fiola's early career ran on Torker equipment.
-Born September 28, 1964, in Bellflower, California, Fiola rode Torker Low Profile frames in the earliest King of the Skateparks events — the competitions that invented competitive freestyle BMX.
+Eddie Fiola started his career on Torker gear too.
+Born September 28, 1964, in Bellflower, California, Fiola rode Torker Low Profile frames in the very first King of the Skateparks events — the contests that basically invented competitive freestyle.
 "My first sponsor was Premier helmets, then Torker — they just gave us bikes," he said in his BMXmuseum.com interview.
-He won the King of the Skateparks title six times and was inducted into the ABA BMX Hall of Fame as a Freestyle Pioneer in 2009.
+He took the King of the Skateparks title six times and went into the ABA BMX Hall of Fame as a Freestyle Pioneer in 2009.

-In 1984, Martin Aparijo — the first officially factory-contracted Torker freestyle rider — co-designed the Torker Freestylist with Harold "Magoo" McGruther.
-It was the first freestyle-specific frame produced under the Torker name.
-Very few were made.
-In November 1984, Torker filed for bankruptcy.
-An original 1984 Torker Freestylist is now one of the rarest pieces in all of old-school BMX collecting.
+In 1984 Martin Aparijo — the first guy Torker actually put on a freestyle contract — co-designed the Torker Freestylist with Harold "Magoo" McGruther.
+First freestyle-specific frame ever to wear the Torker name.
+They barely made any.
+Then, that November, Torker filed for bankruptcy.
+So an original 1984 Freestylist sits today as one of the rarest things in all of old-school BMX collecting.

 The Torker Twins

-Tommy Brackens joined the Torker factory team on October 1, 1983, coming over from Powerlite.
-His best friend and teammate Mike Miranda signed in January 1984.
-They lived together in a Fullerton apartment directly above team manager Mike McLaughlin.
+Tommy Brackens signed on October 1, 1983, coming over from Powerlite.
+His best friend and teammate Mike Miranda signed that January.
+The two of them shared a Fullerton apartment right above team manager Mike McLaughlin.
 They traveled together, trained together, raced together.
-The press called them the Torker Twins.
+The press just called them the Torker Twins.

-In 1984 — the last year of the original Torker factory team — Brackens won four Pro races and Miranda won four Pro races.
-Neither man knew the company was about to go under.
-They found out from other racers at an East Coast event while the team was still on the road.
+In 1984 — the last year of the original factory team — Brackens won four Pro races.
+Miranda won four Pro races.
+And neither one of them had any idea the company was about to fold.
+They heard it from other racers at an East Coast event, while the team was still out on the road.

-Brackens went to GT after Torker folded, won the 1987 BMXA NORA Cup (17.91% of the vote), and was inducted into the ABA BMX Hall of Fame in 1991.
-Miranda won the 1986 BMXA NORA Cup — #1 Racer in America — beating Greg Hill by exactly three votes.
-Richie Anderson "The Avalanche," and others from that final 1984 roster went on to careers that defined the sport's next decade.
-Torker's bankruptcy didn't end their run.
-It just moved it somewhere else.
+Brackens went to GT after Torker went under, won the 1987 BMXA NORA Cup with 17.91% of the vote, and went into the ABA BMX Hall of Fame in 1991.
+Miranda took the 1986 BMXA NORA Cup — #1 Racer in America — edging Greg Hill by exactly three votes.
+Richie Anderson "The Avalanche," and others off that final 1984 roster, built careers that shaped the next decade of the sport.
+The bankruptcy didn't end their run.
+It just moved it down the road.

 November 1984

-The auction happened fast.
+The auction went quick.
 Seattle Bike Supply bought the Torker name for $3,000.
-Harold "Magoo" McGruther — who had raced for Torker from 1979 to 1981 and then worked at the Fullerton factory until its last day — bought his wooden desk and chair for $25.
+Harold "Magoo" McGruther — who'd raced for Torker from 1979 to 1981 and then worked at the Fullerton factory right up to the last day — bought his own wooden desk and chair for $25.

-The brand drifted.
-In 1986, Tioga bought the name and introduced a Torker 2 Freestyle line.
-Seattle Bike Supply picked it up again in the 1990s, produced alloy 20-inch and 24-inch frames, and rebuilt the program enough to sign Steve Veltman — one of the most decorated racers in the sport's history.
-Veltman held the 1993 ABA National #1 Pro title, won multiple IBMXF World Championships, and remains the only BMX racer ever to appear on a Wheaties box (1983).
-He raced for Torker under the SBS program from October 1996 to November 1997.
+Then the name drifted.
+In 1986 Tioga bought it and put out a Torker 2 Freestyle line.
+Seattle Bike Supply grabbed it again in the 1990s, built alloy 20-inch and 24-inch frames, and got the program healthy enough to sign Steve Veltman — one of the most decorated racers the sport has ever had.
+Veltman held the 1993 ABA National #1 Pro title, won a stack of IBMXF World Championships, and is still the only BMX racer ever to land on a Wheaties box (1983).
+He raced Torker under the SBS program from October 1996 to November 1997.

-Matt Hadan — "The Diesel," born in Azusa, California — carried the Torker name into the early 2000s.
+Matt Hadan — "The Diesel," out of Azusa, California — carried the name into the early 2000s.
 1986 BMX World Champion.
-Top national rankings in the late 1990s.
-He was the last great Torker factory pro before the brand slipped into two decades of irrelevance: unicycles, townie bikes, three-wheelers.
-The name still existed.
-The program didn't.
+Top national rankings late in the 1990s.
+He was the last great Torker factory pro before the brand drifted into twenty years of nothing-much: unicycles, townie bikes, three-wheelers.
+The name was still out there.
+The program wasn't.

 The Revival

-Bill Ryan and Supercross BMX started the purchase process in 2015, acquiring the Torker name from Accell North America.
-The goal was straightforward: go back to the racing and freestyle roots completely, and treat the previous 20-plus years as if they never happened.
+Bill Ryan and Supercross BMX started the buy in 2015, picking the Torker name up from Accell North America.
+The plan was simple.
+Go all the way back to the racing and freestyle roots, and treat the previous twenty-plus years like they never happened.

-Torker officially relaunched on April 12, 2024, operating from Apple Valley, California.
-The current frame lineup honors every era of the original program: the EK (Eddy King), LP, Barbarian, Pro-X, Diesel (Matt Hadan tribute), Freestylist, MX26, MX29, and the Big Bike 50-Year Anniversary.
+Torker officially came back on April 12, 2024, running out of Apple Valley, California.
+The current lineup tips its hat to every era of the original: the EK (Eddy King), LP, Barbarian, Pro-X, Diesel (a Matt Hadan tribute), Freestylist, MX26, MX29, and the Big Bike 50-Year Anniversary.
 Every frame is limited production.
 Every one ships same-day.

 "It couldn't be in better hands with Bill Ryan and his team.
 I can't believe 43 years later I'm still as excited to be part of the Torker legacy as ever." — Alan Woods, Alan's BMX UK, Torker's UK importer since 1981

-The Hall of Fame record is what it is: Steve Johnson (National BMX Hall of Fame, 2012), Eddy King (ABA 1989), Clint Miller (BMX Hall of Fame), Tommy Brackens (ABA 1991), Bob Haro (BMX Hall of Fame), Eddie Fiola (ABA 2009), Steve Veltman (USA BMX Hall of Fame), and more.
-No other original-era factory BMX program produced as many Hall of Fame inductees as Torker.
+And the Hall of Fame record just is what it is: Steve Johnson (National BMX Hall of Fame, 2012), Eddy King (ABA 1989), Clint Miller (BMX Hall of Fame), Tommy Brackens (ABA 1991), Bob Haro (BMX Hall of Fame), Eddie Fiola (ABA 2009), Steve Veltman (USA BMX Hall of Fame), and more.
+No other original-era factory program in BMX put as many riders in the Hall of Fame as Torker did.

 Timeline